9:00 a.m. to Noon PDT

 An Online Event

-Each session is designed as an interactive panel discussion, led by an industry expert.
-Additional panelists will be named as we approach the event.
-Our panelists and discussion leaders welcome robust Q&A and participant engagement through the online format.
+Each session is designed as an interactive panel discussion, led by regulatory and industry experts.
+Our panelists and discussion leaders welcome robust Q&A and online engagement.

 This workshop is perfect for all vocational service providers in the State Fund and Self-Insurance, as well as workers' compensation professionals who work with vocational counselors and want to know more about the vocational rehabilitation system:

 - Safety Professionals

 Continuing Education Credits

 WSIA will award 3 continuing education credits for the Washington Workers' Compensation Professional (WWCP) recertification.
 The following additional professional development credentials will be sought for attendees:

 - L&I CEU - We have applied for 3 credits

 - CDMS and CRC - We have applied for 3 credits

 No credit will be given for cancellations made after July 18, 2022.